marigold-dev/training-security-2/README.md

 4. Overflow

+Manipulating arithmetic operation can lead to overflows and underflows

+- On Solidity : SafeMath is a library in Solidity that was designed to provide safe mathematical operations.
+It prevents overflow and underflow errors when working with unsigned integers (uint), which can lead to unexpected behavior in smart contracts.
+However since Solidity v0.8.0, this library has been made obsolete as the language itself starts to include internal checking.

-There is no SafeMath in ligo .
-Do not confuse with https://packages.ligolang.org/package/@ligo/math-lib that is to manipulate float instead or multiply/deivide by 10^6.
-For the nat, int, and timestamp types, the Michelson interpreter uses arbitrary-precision arithmetic provided by the OCaml Zarith library.
+- On Ligo : For the nat, int, and timestamp types, the Michelson interpreter uses arbitrary-precision arithmetic provided by the [OCaml Zarith library](https://github.com/ocaml/Zarith).
 It means that their size is only limited by gas or storage limits.
-You can store huge numbers in a contract without reaching the limit
+You can store huge numbers in a contract without reaching the limit.
+However, in LIGO, an overflow will cause the contract to fail.

-&rarr; **SOLUTION** : do operation on int or nat instead of tez as it has larger values
+&rarr; **SOLUTION** :

+- For large Tez values, do operation on int or nat as it has larger memory values
-5. frontRunning / MEV : It can be done by the baker itself as the list is known in advance at each period ... or any bots litening to the gossip network ...

-- buy before big BUY TX , sell token after === sandwich attack
-- BOT : whataver increase user balance, you just copy with higher fees to pass first
-- BAKER : just change the order
+- There is no other solution than using types with larger values as the default behavior is to reject the transaction in case of overflow

+> Do not confuse with [Ligo MathLib library](https://packages.ligolang.org/package/@ligo/math-lib) providing manipulation of floats and rationals instead of using basic types.